Back to the blog

 In this article, we’ll examine:

-• The definition and philosophy of gambits in chess
+• Definition Philosophy of gambits in chess

 Chess Bot Tries to Win Only with Gambits: Can AI Master the Art of Sacrifice?

-1. What Makes a Gambit?
+What Makes a Gambit?
 Sacrifice for Initiative

-• King’s Gambit (1.e4 e5 2.f4) – White sacrifices the f-pawn for control.
+• King’s Gambit (1. e4 e5 2. f4) – White gives up f-pawn for control.

-• Benko Gambit (1.d4 Nf6 2.c4 c5 3.d5 b5) – Black gives up a pawn for long-term pressure.
+• Benko Gambit (1. d4 Nf6 2. c4 c5 3. d5 b5) ~ Black sacrifices the pawn for long-term compensation.

 Why Humans Love Gambits